-32 ENTITIES DIRECTLY INVESTED WHICH ARE NOT CONSOLIDATED
+35 ENTITIES DIRECTLY INVESTED WHICH ARE NOT CONSOLIDATED

-The Group has investment in entities which are not consolidated (as stated in Note 4).
+The Group has investment in entities which are not consolidated.
 The investment to the entities mentioned above is nil.
 The net assets of these entities equal to the investment to the subsidiary.

-33 PLEDGED ASSETS
+36 PLEDGED ASSETS

 The Group's main assets are pledged to the note holders.
-Please refer to Note 16 for more information.
+Please refer to Note 18 for more information.